Fonty02/Tesi/README.md

 ## Scripts

-* **src/tuning_tracker.py** performs the hyper-parameter tuning of a given algorithm on a given dataset (both passed as script’s arguments), carrying out grid-search.
+* **src/tuning_tracker.py** performs the hyper-parameter tuning of a given algorithm on a given dataset (both passed as script’s arguments), carrying out the grid-search.

 NOTES:
-1. All the available models and dataset are defined in **src/config/global_config.py** file.
+1. All the available models and datasets are defined in **src/config/global_config.py** file.
-2. All the grid search params ranges for each model are defined in **src/config/hyperparam** folder.
+2. All the grid-search params ranges for each model are defined in **src/config/hyperparam** folder.
 3. The results are saved in **results** folder.
 4. Parameters names are case unsensitive while parameters values are case sensitive.